Quality has its own way of coming through

 Dynamic MOdelling of REsilience

-Coordinator: Prof. Dr. Raffael Kalisch, Universitätsmedizin der Johannes Gutenberg-Universität Mainz, Germany
+Coordinator: Prof. Dr. Raffael Kalisch, Leibniz Institute for Resilience Research, Germany

 Start: 01.04.2018

 Objective: The overall aim of DynaMORE is to improve the prevention of, or quick recovery from, stress-related mental health problems.
 We hope to increase individual well-being, reduce healthcare demands and indirect economic costs, and contribute to a healthier society.
-We are about to generate and validate the first in silico model of stress resilience, and will use it as a basis for developing a novel mobile health (mHealth) product for the primary prevention of stress-related disorders, and to support individuals in the most effective and personalised way possible.
+An in silico model of stress resilience will be used as a basis for developing a novel mobile health (mHealth) product to prevent stress-related disorders and to support individuals in an effective and personalised way.

 Services of concentris: Coordination of the application, contract negotiations, project management, dissemination